 South Carolina Down Payment Assistance Programs

-Besides being a mouthful, the South Carolina State Housing Finance and Development Authority First-Time Home Buyer Mortgage Loan Program is intended to help low-to-moderate income families and individuals who are purchasing a home for the first time.
+The South Carolina State Housing Finance and Development Authority offers both mortgage loans and down payment assistance.
+This is intended to help low-to-moderate income families and individuals who are purchasing a home for the first time.

 South Dakota Down Payment Assistance Programs

 The South Dakota Housing Development Authority (SDHDA) offers down payment assistance via the Fixed Rate Plus loan.
 This can provide 3% or 5% of the purchase price to help with your down payment and closing costs.